lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 # Git and GitHub

-If you want to be invited as a collaborator on a World Bank hosted repository or attend our _GitHub for Beginners_ training then you need the following two things in the list below.
+If you want to be invited as a collaborator on a World Bank hosted repository or attend our _GitHub for Beginners_ training, then you need the following two things in the list below.
 If you want to know what either of these two things are, please read the rest of this page.

 1. You need a GitHub.com account.
 If you do not already have one, create a free account [here](https://github.com/join).
 After you have done so, send your username to the team with the repository you want to be invited to as a collaborator, or send it to the person organizing the beginner training you intend to attend.
 2. You need to install a Git "client" on your computer.
 There are many clients to choose from and almost all of them are free.
 Which one you choose does not matter from a technical perspective, but in the beginner training we will show how to do things using the client [GitHub Desktop](https://desktop.github.com) which is free to use.
 If you already now know that you intend to use Git extensively, please read the section on Git clients below.